FCBGP/fcbgp-implementation/bgpd/README.md

 # SETUP

+bgpd:
+- In `frr.conf`, every neighbor should be in separate groups.

 fcserver:
 - You need to modify the `-a <ASN>` in Makefile and `assets/asnlist.json`.
 - `make setup` is needed after modification.

+## asnlist.json

+- ifname: local port, the NIC links to the neighbor.

 # compile